 Research has been conducted into how the environment where a patient receives treatment directly influences their response to the treatment and recovery process.
 For example, excessive use of white can have a negative, depressive impact leading to anxiety due to association with past discomfort and distress in a medical environment.
 Instead, the use of muted tones such as cream or sand and calming pastel shades such as lilac allows the patient to feel calm and at ease and for staff to achieve optimum results.

-How I do know which colours to choose?
+How do I know which sensory room colours to choose?

 There are times where you can combine colours, if you wish for your sensory environment to serve for various purposes.